Tottenham Hotspur’s Son Heung Min is arguably one of the greatest soccer talents to have come out of South Korea in the past decade or two.

 But that sorrow didn’t stop fans from other teams making a mockery of the situation, quickly latching on to the fact that Son had experienced a terrible day and had capped off the disappointment by matching the original meme which was made many years ago.

-Here are some Twitter excerpts which show how fans made fun of the Tottenham forward:
+Here’s a Twitter excerpt which shows how fans made fun of the Tottenham forward: